-The JavaMail API supports two techniques which set message content.
-The first technique uses the setDataHandler() method.
-The second technique uses the setContent() method.
+The JavaMail API provides two methods which set message content.
+The first method uses the setDataHandler() method.
+The second method uses the setContent() method.

-Typically, clients set message content is by using setDataHandler (DataHandler) on a Part object (a Message class implements the Part interface).
+Typically, clients add content to a DataHandler object by calling setDataHandler(DataHandler) on a Message object.
 The DataHandler is an object that encapsulates data.
-The data is passed to the DataHandler's constructor as either a DataSource or an Object.
+The data is passed to the DataHandler's constructor as either a DataSource (a stream connected to the data) or as a Java Object.
 The InputStream object creates the DataSource.
-(See "The Data Typing Framework" for additional datatyping information.)
+See "The JavaBeans Activation Framework" for additional information.

 '''

 public class DataHandler {

 DataHandler(DataSource dataSource);

-'''

-'''

 DataHandler(Object data, String mimeType);

 }

 '''

 The code sample below shows how to place text content into an InternetMessage.
-First create the text as a string object, and pass the string into a DataHandler object, together with its MIME type.
-Then add the DataHandler object to the message object:
+First; create the text as a string object.
+Then; pass the string into a DataHandler object, together with its MIME type.
+Finally; add the DataHandler object to the message object:

 '''

+// create brief message text

-String content = "Leave at 300."; // the text of the message
+String content = "Leave at 300.";

+// instantiate the DataHandler object and set its

+// content type attribute to match the content

+// attribute previously set using the

+// msg.setContentType() accessor method above.

 DataHandler data = new DataHandler(content, "text/plain");

-msq.setDataHandler(data);
+// Use setDataHandler() to insert data into the

+// new DataHandler object

+msg.setDataHandler(data);

 '''

-Alternatively, setContent() implements a simpler technique, which takes the data object and its MIME type:
+Alternately, setContent() implements a simpler technique, which takes the data object and its MIME type. setContent() creates the DataHandler object automatically:

 '''

+// create the message text

-String content = "Leave at 300."; // the text of the message
+String content = "Leave at 300.";

+// call setContent to pass content and content type

+// together into the message object

 msg.setContent(content, "text/plain");

 '''

-If the client sends this message by calling msq.send(), the recipient will receive the message below:
+When the client calls msg.send() to send this message, the recipient will receive the message below, using either technique:

-'''

-Date: Wed, 23 Apr 1997 22:38:07 -0700 (PDT)
+Date: Wed, 23 Apr 1997 22:38:07 -0700 (PDT) From: han.solo@smuggler.com Subject: Takeoff time To: luke@rebellion.gov

-From: han.solo@smuggler.com

-Subject: Takeoff time

-To: luke@rebellion.gov

 Leave at 300.

-'''

-7.5 Creating a MIME Multipart Message
+8.5 Building a MIME Multipart Message

+Follow these steps to create a MIME Multipart Message:

-Let us now consider the case of creating a MIME multipart message.
-The first step is to instantiate a new MimeMultipart (or subclass thereof) object.
-Then MimeBodyParts for the specific message parts are created and their content is set as described in the previous section (Note that both Message and BodyPart share the Part interface).
-If required, the subType attribute should also be set.
-(The default subtype for MimeMultipart is "mixed"; subclasses of MimeMultipart might already have their subtype set appropriately.)
+- 1. Instantiate a new MimeMultipart object, or a subclass. - 2.
+Create MimeBodyParts for the specific message parts.
+Use setContent() or setDataHandler() to create the content for each Bodypart, as described in the previous section.

+Note - Both Message and BodyPart share the Part interface).
+The Part interface can also set the subtype attribute if required.
+The default subtype for a MimeMultipart object is "mixed," but can be set to other subtypes as required.
+MimeMultipart Subclasses might already have their subtype set appropriately.

-Once the Multipart object is created, it needs to be inserted into the Message as its content.
-The simplest technique to use is to use setContent (Multipart) method on a newly-constructed Message object.
+3. Insert the Multipart object into the Message object by calling setContent(Multipart) within a newly-constructed Message object.

 The example below creates a Multipart object and then adds two message parts to it.
 The first message part is a text string "Spaceport Map," and the second contains a document of type "application/postscript."

-'''

-MimeMultipart mp = new MimeMultipart();// create Multipart

-MimeBodyPart b1 = new MimeBodyPart(); // first bodypart

-mp.addBodyPart(b1);

-'''
+Finally, this multipart object is added to a simple MimeMessage object of the type described above.

+// Instantiate a Multipart object MimeMultipart mp = new MimeMultipart(); // create the first bodypart object MimeBodyPart bl = new MimeBodyPart(); // create textual content // and add it to the bodypart object bl.setContent("Spaceport Map"); mp.addBodyPart(bl);